Combinatorial necessary conditions for regular graphs to induce periodic quantum walks: Rings to which coefficients belong

 (ii) Let $\eta = \frac{2l}{m}\pi$, where $l$ and $m$ are coprime.
 From Lemma~\ref{0415-07}, we have $g(x) \in \MB{Q}(\zeta_m)[x]$.
 Lemma~\ref{0415-01} implies $\Psi(x) \in \MB{Q}(\zeta_m)[x]$.
 From (i) and Proposition~\ref{0424-02}~(iii), we have $\Psi(x) \in (\Omega \cap \MB{Q}(\zeta_m))[x] = (\MB{Z}[\zeta_m])[x]$.

 (iii) If $\eta = 0$, then clearly $g(x) \in \MB{Q}[x]$.
 If $\eta = \pi/2$, then it also holds that $g(x) \in \MB{Q}[x]$.
-Indeed, the eigenvalues of $\NH_{\frac{\eta}{2}}$ are real numbers, so $g(x) \in \MB{R}[x]$.
+Indeed, the eigenvalues of $\NH_{\frac{\pi}{2}}$ are real numbers, so $g(x) \in \MB{R}[x]$.
 By Lemma~\ref{0415-07}, we have $g(x) \in \MB{Q}(e^{\frac{\pi}{2}i})[x] = \MB{Q}(i)[x]$.
 Therefore, $g(x) \in (\MB{R} \cap \MB{Q}(i))[x] = \MB{Q}[x]$.
 Now, let $\eta \in \{0, \pi/2 \}$.
 Lemma~\ref{0415-01} implies $\Psi(x) \in \MB{Q}[x]$.
 From (i), we have $\Psi(x) \in (\Omega \cap \MB{Q})[x] = \MB{Z}[x]$. \end{proof}

-The claim in Proposition~\ref{0416-2}~(iii) for $\eta = 0$ is already known via cyclotomic polynomials \cite{HKSS2017}.
-We here derived a more general statement in a different way that does not use cyclotomic polynomials.
-Focusing on a specific coefficient, we obtain a very simple necessary criterion for mixed graphs to be periodic, which is one of the main results.
+We note that the claim in Proposition~\ref{0416-2}~(iii) for $\eta = 0$ has been substantially clarified by Higuchi et al \cite{HKSS2017}.
+We here derived a more general statement in a different way to theirs.
+The above proposition and the coefficient $\alpha_{2n-2}$ of the inherited factor yield a very simple necessary criterion for mixed graphs to be periodic, which is one of the main results.